kangk1204/Octopus-toolkit2/doc/guide.rst

    * - ``02_Bam``
      - Alignment
      - ``bam``, ``sorted.bam``, ``bai``
-     - Save the result data of Alignment and sorting.
+     - Save the Alignment and sorted files.
    * - ``03_RNA_RPKM_Count``
      - Normalization
      - ``RPKM``, ``Count``
-     - Save the calculated RPKM and read count for the RNA-Seq data.
+     - Save the calculated RPKM and raw read count tables for the RNA-Seq data.
    * - ``03_Tag``
-     - Visualization
+     - Downstream (motif) analyses by HOMER
      - ``Tag folder``
-     - Save the Tag folders created by Homer tool.
+     - Save the Tag folders created by the Homer tool.
    * - ``04_BigWig``
      - Visualization
      - ``bigWig``
-     - Save the result of the Visualization
+     - Save the bigWig files for visualization
    * - ``05_Analysis``
      - Peak Calling,Annotation
      - ``bed``, ``annotation``
-     - Save the Bed and Annotation files.
+     - Save the peak (.bed) and annotation files.
    * - ``GSE57617.txt``
-     - Preprocessing~Visualization
+     - Log file
      - ``txt``
-     - Sample.txt is a file that stores the analysis status and information of the data.
+     - Sample.txt is a file that stores the analysis status and information.

 5-8.File Naming
 ^^^^^^^^^^^^^^^